ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Why DNSSEC?
 DNSSEC [@!RFC4035] provides data authentication for DNS answers, having DNSSEC enabled makes it possible to trust the answers.
-The biggest obstacle in adoption is deploying DNSSEC is the initial configuration of the DNSSEC domain trust anchor in the parent, DS record.
+The biggest obstacle in DNSSEC adoption is the initial configuration of the DNSSEC domain trust anchor at the parent, the DS record.

 ## How does a child signal its parent it wants DNSSEC Trust Anchor?
 The child needs first to sign the domain, then the child can "upload" the DS record to